×

 When we asked people living in Vietnam about club and activities where newcomers can meet others, they responded:

 "Expats in Vietnam often join social clubs or activities such as running, art, or language classes.
 Open Mic nights, trivia nights, live music events and craft beer festivals are other popular social activities.
 Expats are also known to congregate at bars, cafes and restaurants in cities such as Hanoi and Ho Chi Minh City.
 Many expats living in Vietnam use online forums, meetup websites and apps to meet other foreigners, as well as attending networking events and conferences organized by expat organizations.
-Finally, many expats teach English in Vietnam; these people often meet other fellow teachers in their schools, or in pubs and restaurants near their place of work," explained one expat living in Vietnam.
+Finally, many expats teach English in Vietnam; these people often meet other fellow teachers in their schools, or in pubs and restaurants near their place of work," said one expat in Vietnam.

 What is life like in Vietnam?